 I don’t tell you how to do your job, don’t tell me how to do mine.

 A lot of people try to prevail an image of knowledge, especially in IT.
 For what ever reason everyone thinks they know best, to those people I would like to say; why hire me?
 I will ask you how you do your job and ask question about it but I will not tell you how to do it.
-I want to learn how you do it because if I understand what and how you do I can look for ways to automate repetitive boring stuff.
+I want to learn how you do it because if I understand what you do and how you do it, I can look for ways to automate repetitive boring stuff.

 Tell me what you want not how you want it.

 As the saying goes all roads lead to Rome, there are many ways of accomplishing goals, let me show you the possibilities and discuss the best course of action.
-Through years of experience I’ve seen a lot information system come and go which allows me to present you with a lot of ways to get things done.
+Through years of experience I’ve seen a lot of information systems come and go which allows me to present you with a lot of ways to get things done.

 If I don’t swear, I don’t care.

 Coding is my passion, I want to do my job right or not at all.
 In short this sums up to a lot of swearing, moodiness and, eventually big relief and happiness when I finish my code.